WRAPUP 2-U.S. economy kicks off second quarter on strong note; rise in inflation slowing | Business

 Strong consumer spending offered some reprieve for risky assets like equities after a recent sharp sell-off.
 Stocks on Wall Street were higher.
 The dollar was steady against a basket of currencies.
 U.S. Treasury prices were mixed.
 SMALLER TRADE GAP

-Although inflation continued to increase in April, it was not at the same magnitude as in recent months.
-The personal consumption expenditures (PCE) price index rose 0.2%, the smallest gain November 2020, after shooting up 0.9% in March.
+Although consumer prices continued to increase in April, it was not at the same magnitude as in recent months.
+The personal consumption expenditures (PCE) price index rose 0.2%, the smallest gain since November 2020, after shooting up 0.9% in March.
 In the 12 months through April, the PCE price index advanced 6.3% after jumping 6.6% in March.

 The annual PCE price index increase is slowing as last year's large gains drop out of the calculation.
 Excluding the volatile food and energy components, the PCE price index gained 0.3%, rising by the same margin for three straight months.
 The so-called core PCE price index increased 4.9% year-on-year in April, the smallest gain since last December, after rising 5.2% in March.